RenzoZS/CuSIR/README.md

 # CuPDES

-CuPDES is a Cuda based Partial Differential Equations Solver.
+CuPDES is a Cuda based Partial Differential Equations Solver for Python written using CuPy.